lyteword/chspurgeon-tod/volume-5/psalm-107.md

 (e) But he has begun to pray.

-2\.The Cure in its simplicity.
+2\.
+The Cure in its simplicity.

 (a) Christ the Word is the essential cure.
 He heals the guilt, habit, depression, and evil results of sin.
 For every form of malady Christ has healing; hence preachers should preach him much, and all meditate much upon him.